Georgia Accounting Schools

 Career Opportunities for Accounting Grads in Georgia

 Accounting graduates can choose from one of many career paths in Georgia.
 Atlanta is a major business hub with innumerable opportunities for recent graduates, and smaller cities such as Savannah and Athens also offer many career opportunities for accounting graduates.
-In addition to opening their own practice, accountants can work for major accounting firms in Georgia including Ernst & Young, KPMG, Grant Thornton, and Cbiz Atlanta.
+In addition to opening their own practice, accountants can work for major accounting firms in Georgia including Ernst & Young, KPMG, Grant Thornton, and CBIZ Atlanta.
 Several Fortune-500 companies call Georgia home as well.
 Accountants can seek employment with major companies like Home Depot, Coca-Cola, and Delta Air Lines.
 Government employment opportunities include positions with state correctional facilities, the public school system, FBI, and the Department of Defense.
 Many opportunities exist throughout the state for accounting grads, making Georgia a great state to find an accounting job.

 Georgia Accounting Salary and Jobs by Metro Area